 With the advancement of technology, everything has become convenient.
-It takes someone like Elon Musk to shake things up a little and inspire people to think differently, to rise above the complacency in order to bring true change in the world.
+It takes someone with the leadership skills and strategies like Elon Musk to shake things up a little and inspire people to think differently, to rise above the complacency in order to bring true change in the world.
 I am sure there are more wacky yet inspiring ideas swirling in his head right now and I cannot wait to see them become real in my lifetime.

 Ready to learn more?
 Download our Sklar Wilton BrandPrint™ for a template that will help you articulate the key elements of your brands on one page, delivering a clear and concise brand expression.
 Learn how we used qualitative research and cultural analysis to help our client choose a product name that would be clear and relevant for consumers, and set them up for success.